ashvardanian/StringZilla/README.md

 > Most benchmarks were conducted on a 1 GB English text corpus, with an average word length of 6 characters.
 > The code was compiled with GCC 12, using `glibc` v2.35.
-> The benchmarks performed on Arm-based Graviton3 AWS `c7g` instances and `r7iz` Intel Sapphire Rapids.
+> The benchmarks were performed on Arm-based Graviton3 AWS `c7g` instances and `r7iz` Intel Sapphire Rapids.
 > Most modern Arm-based 64-bit CPUs will have similar relative speedups.
 > Variance within x86 CPUs will be larger.
 > <sup>1</sup> Unlike other libraries, LibC requires strings to be NULL-terminated.